The node-based

 - Warp & distortion

-- Five warp nodes: perspective, freeform mesh, displacement maps, polar coordinates, and lens distortion.
+- Five warp nodes: perspective, freeform mesh, displacement maps, polar coordinates, and camera-lens distortion and correction.

 - Multiple blur modes